 Ronne Lynn Thielen is an Executive Vice President of R4 Capital Inc., where she is responsible for running West Coast operations and acquiring housing tax credit and bond-financed properties throughout the US.
 Ms. Thielen has been a leader in affordable housing for over 30 years, forming the Housing Resource Connection, a consultancy based in Southern California, to assist those working in the Housing Credit industry; serving as a Managing Director in the Affordable Housing Group at Centerline Capital Group; leading the California Tax Credit Allocation Committee as Executive Director; and working at the National Council of State Housing Agencies as Deputy Director for Program and Policy Development.
 Ms. Thielen is a Board Member and the past Chairwoman of the National Housing & Rehabilitation Association and a member of the Tax Credit Advisor Editorial Advisory Board and the California Housing Consortium Policy Committee.
 She is also on the board of Abode Communities, a nonprofit LIHTC developer in Los Angeles.

 Jeffrey A. Whiting, President and Chief Executive Officer of City Real Estate Advisors (CREA), has been active in the area of affordable housing finance since 1989.
 In 2001 he joined City Securities Corporation and created the Real Estate division.
 Mr. Whiting is responsible for all activities within City Real Estate Advisors.
 Previously, he was an officer with an Indianapolis-based affordable housing developer and bank holding company.
 Prior to that, he was involved in Indiana public finance, specifically multi-family housing.
-Mr. Whiting is a member of the Board of Directors of The Affordable Housing Tax Credit Coalition and a graduate of Indiana University.

 Beth Mullen, CPA, is the National Director of CohnReznick LLP’s Affordable Housing Industry Practice, and a member of the firm’s Tax Practice Executive Committee.
 She has more than 25 years of experience providing consulting, tax, and accounting services to real estate owners and developers and the community redevelopment industry.
 Beth is also a member of the Commercial Real Estate Industry Practice and the Renewable Energy Industry Practice.
 Beth has been involved with the Low-Income Housing Tax Credit program since its inception and has provided consulting services to developers, state credit agencies, and investors.
 She manages the CohnReznick tax requirements for private corporate funds and publicly syndicated low-income housing tax credit partnerships comprising several billion dollars in invested assets.
 Beth is an industry spokesperson and is frequently invited to speak at national and local industry trade conferences.
 She teaches internal and external courses on low-income, New Markets, and historic tax credits and has published articles in several trade magazines.

 Laura Bailey is Senior Vice President of Community Finance and Community Affairs at Capital One, leading the company’s loans, investments, philanthropy and volunteer service for communities.
 Before joining Capital One, Laura’s experience included serving as Regional Executive, Community Development Banking at Bank of America, and as Vice President, Corporate Banking at JP Morgan Chase.
 Laura is a Trustee on the board of Enterprise Partners and serves on the board of the Capital One Foundation, where she chairs the Finance & Audit Committee.
-Ms. Bailey earned concurrent degrees in Finance from the Wharton School and in International Relations from the University of Pennsylvania.